usnistgov/OOF2/README.md

     website, generate html with pandoc and pipe the output through fixlinks.py:
        pandoc -t html README.md | python fixlinks.py > README.html
+    To create the plain text version, run: pandoc -t plain README.md  > README.txt
 -->

-This is the README file for OOF2, version 2.3.3 or later.
+This is the README file for OOF2, version 2.4.0 or later.

 # What is OOF2?